Badre-Edin/Godzilla/README.md

-# Godzilla
-recreation of the chrome Dinosaur game
+# Godzilla is a recreation of the chrome Dinosaur game